antoniofonseca/update_zoom/README.md

 # update_zoom

-Check and install Zoom update on Debian/Ubuntu
+Check and install Zoom updates on Debian/Ubuntu

 ## How to use
 1. Give the script execution permission